-This report is the sixteenth tax expenditure budget prepared and submitted as required by Minnesota Statutes.
-It reflects Minnesota law after changes enacted in 2017.
-It does not reflect changes due to the federal Tax Cuts and Jobs Act enacted in December 2017.
+This report is the 17th tax expenditure budget prepared and submitted as required by Minnesota Statutes.
+It reflects Minnesota law after changes enacted in 2019.

 The main purpose of the tax expenditure budget is to provide information on which sound policy decisions can be made.
 The report is also a useful reference resource because it contains an explanation and history for each provision, as well as the fiscal impact.